chloeadriancreates/sportsee/README.md

 ### Front-end
 Once the back-end is installed:
 - Fork and clone this repository
-- Run `npm install` to install all dependencies
+- Run `$ npm install` to install all dependencies

 ## Running the app
 So all links work, you should start the back-end first, so it runs on localhost:3000 and the front-end runs on localhost:3001.
 To do so:

 ### Back-end
-- Move to the location of the back-end repository on your machine using `cd`
+- Move to the root of the back-end repository on your machine
-- Run `npm run dev`
+- Run `$ npm run dev`

 ### Front-end
 Once the back-end is running on port 3000:
 - Open a new terminal
-- Move to the location of the front-end repository on your machine using `cd`
+- Move to the root of the front-end repository on your machine
-- Run `npm start`
+- Run `$ npm start`
 - You should get a message warning you that something's already running on port 3000, and asking if you want to run this on another port: say yes!

----

-Thanks for reading, and happy coding!
+## Thanks for reading, and happy coding!
 Chloé Adrian